microsoft/playwright/docs/src/test-components-storybook-js.md

 You should consider using Playwright CT for Storybook over Playwright Experimental CT if:

-- You already use Storybook for component development and documentation
+- You develop your components in Storybook
 - You're using a renderer that is not supported by Playwright CT (e.g. Angular)
+- Your component build system is based on Webpack (or Rspack)
 - You're hitting up against any of the limitations of CT (e.g. test imports)

 ### Q) What's the difference between `@storybook/playwright-ct` and `@storybook/test-runner`?